 Archive Instances Used for Restore/ Rebuild

 For each file, when you Restore from the Hostlist or Archivelist, the latest available Version instance is used.
-Availability is restricted to items present in the KODiAC Archive and also those to which you have peer sharing access, which depends on the Conversion Operating Mode.
-Rules are enumerated at the end of this article.
+Availability is restricted to items present in the KODiAC Managed Data Archive and also those created by certain Sharing Peers.
+Details depend on the Operating Mode you use to create the items.
+This determines the Latest Qualified Version further described at the end of this article.

 Date/ Time Information

-:Recover retains Versioned instance date/ time information in the resulting file.
-Times are mapped to the local timezone (though displayed in UTC/ GMT time).
+:Recover retains Versioned instance date/ time information for the resulting file.
+Times are mapped to the local time zone (though displayed in UTC time).
 This allows you to retain visibility into secured, managed access over time, despite moving content from one host to another.
 This also facilitates name collision processing, as described below.

 Prompts for File Conflicts

 If a target file already exists in local storage, you will be prompted to Replace the target file or Skip the given instance:

 Choose Apply to remaining cases if you wish to use the same answer for any future conflict (in the present multi-select operation), then click Replace or Skip.

 Once SSProtect has been instructed to overwrite existing content, the pending Archive instance is compared with the existing instance to determine which of the two is more recent.
 The older file is renamed to <filename>.<ext>.000, and the newer file replaces the target <filename>.<ext>.
 If/ when <filename>.<ext>.000 exists, SSProtect increments the counter until an appropriate target filename is found.